 Are You Experienced?

 Kibben discourages the use of years as a measure of experience.
-In the tech field, for example, she cites the common practice of asking for "three years of Hadoop" or similar.
-Instead, she suggests using a situational approach such as, "you have used X tool to build product Y." This provides a much better means of matching candidates to the skill set required, whether it was built up over a decade or fast-tracked in through an intense internship.
+In the tech field, for example, they cite the common practice of asking for "three years of Hadoop" or similar.
+Instead, they suggest using a situational approach such as, "you have used X tool to build product Y." This provides a much better means of matching candidates to the skill set required, whether it was built up over a decade or fast-tracked in through an intense internship.
 In this case, it is important for recruiters to remember that they themselves have likely never done the job they are hiring for.
 Talk to staff to build out these situational requirements and develop appropriate hiring language and criteria.

 The Culture Add

 "I struggle with the concept of culture fit," says Kibben.
 "If we seek a fit, how do we find a culture add?"
 In fact, they have found that culture fit can even be a veiled way of saying "we think of ways not to hire diverse people."
 And to build a culture of inclusion, focus on action, not rhetoric.
 Does your organization truly reflect diversity?
 Again, talk to your employees to find out.
 They can also guide how to communicate inclusivity to potential hires.
 Kibben recalls asking an employee at a tech company what he remembered from his job interview.
 After a deep reflective breath, he told them that when he walked into the office, he saw a massive pride flag.
 The effect was more than words; it was a feeling.
 He felt seen.

 "There's a difference between being described and being seen," says Kibben.
 "I say that as an out lesbian woman, who wouldn't be caught dead in a dress.
 You don't want to feel different than everyone in your company.
 You don't want to be the black person, the Latino, the fill-in-the-blank.
 You want to feel that people like you thrive there."